Reflections on Right Relationship

-- Can I reflect on how my attitude and actions contribute to the tone of our community?
+- Can I reflect on how my attitude and actions contribute to the culture of our community?

 - Am I willing not to have to be right?

-- Am I being the change I wish to see in the world, and that means really acting the way I would like others to act?
+- Am I being the change I wish to see in the world, and really acting in the way that models beloved community?